JohnSnowLabs/spark-nlp/docs/en/alab/install.md

 ## AKS deployment

-To deploy Annotation Lab on Azure Kubernetes Service (AKS) we will first need to create a Kubernetes cluster in Microsoft Azure.
+To deploy Annotation Lab on Azure Kubernetes Service (AKS) a Kubernetes cluster needs to be created in Microsoft Azure.

 1. Login to your [Azure Portal](https://portal.azure.com/) and search for Kubernetes services.